- Home

 Surgery for very small tumours

-An operation called local excision can remove very small tumours located near the entrance of the anus (anal margin) if they are not too close to the muscles of the anus.
+An operation called local excision can remove very small tumours near the entrance of the anus (anal margin) if they are not too close to the muscles of the anus.
 The surgeon will give you a local or general anaesthetic and insert an instrument into the anus to remove the tumours.
 Once the wound heals, the anal canal will still work in the normal way.

 Abdominoperineal resection

 In an abdominoperineal resection, the anus, rectum and part of the colon (large bowel) are removed.
-The surgeon uses the remaining colon to create a permanent stoma, an opening in the abdomen that allows faeces to leave the body.
+The surgeon uses the remaining colon to create a permanent stoma, which is an opening in the abdomen that allows faeces to leave the body.
 A stoma bag is worn on the outside of the body to collect the faeces.

 For more on this, see Stomas.